How To Become a Licensed Real Estate Agent in New York

 The course won't do a lot to prepare you for the actual work you'll be doing as a licensed salesperson.

-You might find some info helpful down the line but because the course encompasses a lot, it's probably info that you'll need to brush up on anyway.
+You might find some helpful information down the line, but because the course encompasses a lot, it's probably information you'll need to brush up on anyway.

-One of the reasons states introduced these courses is because they wanted to deter con artists and bad actors from taking part in the industry.
+One of the reasons states introduced these courses is because they wanted to deter con artists and bad actors from participating in the industry.

-At one point, most states only required a test to become licensed and there were a lot of agents and brokers involved in unsavory practices and scams.
+At one point, most states only required a test to become licensed, and many agents and brokers were involved in unsavory practices and scams.

-While the course hasn't completely eliminated all corruption, the passing of certain laws and requirements have reduced the number of would-be agents and illegal practices.
+While the course hasn't eliminated all corruption, passing specific laws and requirements has reduced the number of would-be agents and illegal practices.

 Step 3: Pass the Background Check